Carbon Fibre Price Trend and Forecast

 Carbon Fibre Price Trend Q3 2025

 In Q3 2025, the global market for industrial-grade, standard modulus carbon fibre continuous tow has been experiencing a moderate correction across major regions.
-In Mexico, prices have softened amid subdued activity in wind-energy and industrial composite sectors, while supply has remained stable.
+In Mexico, Carbon Fibre price trends have softened amid subdued activity in wind-energy and industrial composite sectors, while supply has remained stable.
 Turkey has seen a decline with easing prices reflecting slightly weaker demand in automotive and industrial applications.

 Mexico